 Latest number of new cases in Laois of coronavirus Covid-19

-The latest figures for cases of Covid-19 in Ireland Laois is holding steady.
+The latest number of confirmed cases of Covid-19 in Laois this Sunday, April 5 has rise slightly.

-The figure for Laois this Friday evening April 3 remains at 16, the same as Thursday.
+The figure for Laois has risen by to 22 cases up from 21.

+In Offaly, there are now 64 cases up from 63 the previous day.
+Tipperary has 118 cases up from 105 announced on Saturday.

+Kilkenny has jumped to 73 cases while Kildare has 152 cases up from 136.

+Carlow has doubled in cases from from six cases to 12.
+Westmeath has risen to 94 cases.

+The infection rate continues to escalate in Dublin which now has 2,490 confirmed cases.

 Laois continues to have one of the lowest rates of confirmed infections compared to neighbouring counties.

-Offaly has 47 cases, up by one on Thursday.
-Tipperary has 94 cases up by three.

-Kilkenny also holds steady at 47 cases up ten on Thursday.
-Kildare has 103 this evening, up 13 from yesterday.
-Carlow has the smallest number of cases in counties neighbouring Laois, still with less than five cases.
-Westmeath remains at 86 cases.

-The infection rate continues to escalate in Dublin which now has 2,077 confirmed cases up 239 on Thursday.
+It also represents the second lowest rate of notified case in Ireland at 0.4% of the total.

 Leave your comment